traveldevel/iothub-ro/INSTALL.md

    Use full host name with domain when configurings cluster hosts

-2. Configure Hadoop, Zookeper and Kafka cluster services
+2. Configure Hadoop - HDP 2.4 !!!, Zookeper and Kafka cluster services

    Change the the "listeners" property from Kafka Broker to the PLAINTEXT://hostname:9093